Skip to main content

 • 1 credit = 1 US/CA SMS segment; US/CA MMS = 3 credits; international segments use the per-country multiplier shown in the rate table

-• When your balance runs low, you receive an email alert so you can top up before sends start skipping
+• When your balance runs low, you receive an email alert so you can upgrade before sends start skipping

 • If a message can’t be sent because your balance is empty, the step is skipped with a no_credits reason and the subscriber continues the sequence.
-Sending resumes once you top up
+Sending resumes once credits are available again

 Your balance and a transaction ledger are visible in Settings -> SMS.